sassoftware/saspy/_sources/getting-started.rst.txt

 * The parameters accept strings (str), lists (list), or dictionaries (dict) types.
 * The target and input parameters are modified by a nominals parameter to identify the proper variables treatment.
-* The nominals parameter must be a list type or you recieve a syntax warning.
+* The nominals parameter must be a list type or you receive a syntax warning.
 * Variables are treated as nominals if any of the following are met:

   * The variable is a character type in SAS.
-  * The variable is specificed in the nominals list.
+  * The variable is specified in the nominals list.
   * The variable is paired with dictionary key ``'nominal'``.

 .. note:: If a variable is a SAS character type then it does not need to be